On Wednesdays we wear e-twing! Um. What’s e-twing? Educated TWeens on INstaGram. Join the movement!

 I’m sure you can but you may want to hold on there for a minute frat boy.

-Sorry to be a buzzkill.
-But three-and-half weeks is still half the summer, FYI.
-And even though we said that thing about you being a good sport, we meant to add under our breath that you’ve been far from perfect.
-Because we’re passive-aggressive just like our mothers, duh!
+Because even though we said that thing about you being a good sport, we meant to add under our breath that you’ve been far from perfect.
+Because we’re passive-aggressive just like our mothers that’s why.
 And while we’ve mostly got this camp shiz under control, we could use a little backup from time to time.

-I mean, it’s hard to write all these letters and emails and stalk the camp website while simultaneously trying to maintain our stick-straight manes and our toned, hairless bods.
-Plus we’ve got our raging fro-yo addictions to deal with and our teacup (circle one) Shih Tzus, Lhasas and Yorkies named (circle one) Sushi, Chanel and Manolo to pretend to still love and you know we have that (circle one) boob job, tummy tuck, full-body lipo procedure coming up next week.
+I mean, it’s hard to write all these letters and emails and stalk the camp website while simultaneously trying to maintain our stick-straight manes and unlined faces and toned, hairless bods.
+Plus we’ve got our raging pinkberry addiction to deal with and our teacup Shih Tzu to pretend to still love and you know we have that “hernia” procedure coming up next week.

 Which is why we figured now would be a good time to establish some hard rules.